Andy Weir

-Andrew Weir (/wɪər/; born June 16, 1972) is an American science fiction author.
-His 2011 novel The Martian was adapted into the 2015 film of the same name directed by Ridley Scott.
-He received the John W. Campbell Award for Best New Writer in 2016 and his 2021 novel Project Hail Mary was a finalist for the 2022 Hugo Award for Best Novel.
+Andy Weir (/wɪər/; born June 16, 1972) is an American novelist.
+His 2011 novel The Martian was adapted into the 2015 film of the same name.
+He received the John W. Campbell Award for Best New Writer in 2016.
+His 2021 novel Project Hail Mary was a finalist for the 2022 Hugo Award for Best Novel, and was adapted into the 2026 film of the same name.

 Early life

-Weir was born on June 16, 1972, in Davis, California, and grew up in Milpitas, California.
-His father, John Weir, was a physicist at Sandia National Laboratories, and his mother was an electrical engineer.
-He was an only child, and his parents divorced when he was eight.
+Andy Weir was born in Davis, California, and grew up in Livermore, California.
+His father, John Weir, was a physicist at Lawrence Livermore National Laboratory, and his mother was an electrical engineer.
+He was an only child, and his parents divorced when he was 8.
 Weir grew up reading classic science fiction such as the works of Arthur C. Clarke and Isaac Asimov.
-At the age of 15, he began working as a computer programmer for Sandia.
+He attended Livermore High School.
+At the age of 15, he began working as a computer programmer for Sandia National Laboratories.

 After high school, Weir studied computer science at the University of California, San Diego, although he did not graduate.

+Career

-He worked as a programmer for several software companies, including AOL, Palm, MobileIron, and Blizzard, where he worked on the video game Warcraft II: Tides of Darkness.
-Weir was fired from Blizzard in 1995 for poor performance, later complaining that the company's early structure did not provide adequate job training.
+Weir worked as a programmer for several software companies, including AOL, Palm, MobileIron, and Blizzard, where he worked on the video game Warcraft II: Tides of Darkness.
+Weir was fired from Blizzard in 1995 for poor performance.
+He later complained that the company's early structure did not provide adequate job training.